 Sarah Chambers (Chair)

 Sarah is an expert in regulation, competition and consumer policy, with leadership experience at Board level.
-Sarah was formerly Chief Executive of PostComm (2004-2008), and has wide-ranging experience as a senior civil servant in various roles (Sarah was Director of Consumer & Competition Policy, Department of BIS – 2008-2011, and Director of Renewable Energy Deployment, DECC – 2011-2013).
-Until recently, Sarah was a Non-Executive Director of the Competition & Markets Authority, and holds a number of other public appointments, consultancy and trustee roles – including Commissioner of the Electoral Commission, Judicial Appointments Commission Panellist (appointing judges at all levels); Civil Aviation Authority Consumer Panel Member; Chair of the Applications Panel of the Renewable Energy Consumer Code.
-Past appointments include: Member of the Qualifications Committee of the Bar Standards Board (2012-17), Independent Director, Payments Council (2014-15).
-Sarah was Trustee of Zamcog, a charity supporting a children’s home and school for orphans and vulnerable children in a rural part of Zambia between 2013 and 2018.
+Sarah was formerly Chief Executive of PostComm (2004-2008), and has wide-ranging experience as a senior civil servant in various roles.
+Sarah was Director of Consumer & Competition Policy, Department of BIS – 2008-2011, and Director of Renewable Energy Deployment, DECC – 2011-2013.
+Until recently, Sarah was a Non-Executive Director and Panel Member of the Competition and Markets Authority , member of the CAA Consumer Panel and of the Qualifications Committee of the Bar Standards Board.
+She currently holds a number of other public appointments, consultancy and trustee roles – including Commissioner of the Electoral Commission, Judicial Appointments Commission Panellist, Pensions Regulator Determinations Panel Member, and Chair of the Applications Panel of the Renewable Energy Consumer Code.

 Adam Cooper BA FCA is an experienced regulation and competition professional, with a strong record of senior leadership and delivery across the public and private sectors.
 He is currently Director of Remedies, Business and Financial Analysis at the Competition and Markets Authority.
 Between 2016 and 2018 he was Director of Policy and Engagement at the National Infrastructure Commission.
 Previously he held a range of senior roles at between 2011 and 2016, Adam worked in a range of roles at Ofgem and the Competition Commission.
 His private sector experience includes time at Ernst and Young, where he qualified as an accountant, and at Abbey National plc.